opensearch-project/documentation-website/_install-and-configure/configuring-opensearch/index-settings.md

 - `cluster.remote_store.segment.transfer_timeout` (Time unit): Controls the maximum amount of time to wait for all new segments to update after refresh to the remote store.
 If the upload does not complete within a specified amount of time, it throws a `SegmentUploadFailedException` error.
 Default is `30m`.
 It has a minimum constraint of `10m`.

-- `cluster.remote_store.translog.path.prefix` (String): Controls the fixed path prefix for translog data on a remote store enabled cluster.
-This setting only applies when the `cluster.remote_store.index.path.type` setting is either `hashed_prefix` or `hashed_infix`.
+- `cluster.remote_store.translog.path.prefix` (String): Controls the fixed path prefix for translog data on a remote-store-enabled cluster.
+This setting only applies when the `cluster.remote_store.index.path.type` setting is either `HASHED_PREFIX` or `HASHED_INFIX`.
 Default is an empty string, `""`.

-- `cluster.remote_store.segments.path.prefix` (String): Controls the fixed path prefix for segments data on a remote store enabled cluster.
-This setting only applies when the `cluster.remote_store.index.path.type` setting is either `hashed_prefix` or `hashed_infix`.
+- `cluster.remote_store.segments.path.prefix` (String): Controls the fixed path prefix for segment data on a remote-store-enabled cluster.
+This setting only applies when the `cluster.remote_store.index.path.type` setting is either `HASHED_PREFIX` or `HASHED_INFIX`.
 Default is an empty string, `""`.

-- `cluster.snapshot.shard.path.prefix` (String): Controls the fixed path prefix for snapshot shard level blobs.
-This setting only applies when the repository `shard_path_type` setting is either `hashed_prefix` or `hashed_infix`.
+- `cluster.snapshot.shard.path.prefix` (String): Controls the fixed path prefix for snapshot shard-level blobs.
+This setting only applies when the repository `shard_path_type` setting is either `HASHED_PREFIX` or `HASHED_INFIX`.
 Default is an empty string, `""`.

 ## Index-level index settings